 Section 4.
 Member Action

-Weighted Voting.
-In all matters except as otherwise provided herein or by law, votes of the Full Members shall be weighted proportionally as follows:
+Voting.
+In all matters except as otherwise provided herein or by law, votes of the Full Members shall be as follows:

-Category of Membership Percentage of Total Votes

-Educational Program Members

-Undergraduate 31%

-Graduate 31%

-Faculty and Administrators

-Undergraduate 16%

-Graduate 16%

-Individual Members 6%
+Each Full Member Program will designate two (2) individuals to serve as delegates to record each respective program vote.
+These votes will be weighted equally.

 Annual Meeting.
 There shall be an annual membership meeting.